Cell (novel): Plot

 Clay sets off alone, but the others soon reappear.
 A flock-killer, construction worker Ray Huizenga, gives Clay a cell phone and a phone number, telling him to use them when the time is right; Ray then commits suicide.
 The group arrives at Kashwak, the site of a half-assembled county fair, where increasing numbers of phoners begin behaving erratically and break from the flock.
-Jordan theorizes that a program caused the Pulse and that, while it is still broadcasting into the cell phone network, it is corrupted with a computer worm that has infected the newer phoners with a mutated Pulse.
+Jordan theorizes that a computer program caused the Pulse and that, while it is still broadcasting into the cell phone network, it is corrupted with a worm that has infected the newer phoners with a mutated Pulse.
 Nevertheless, an army of phoners is waiting for them, and Sharon is among them.
 The phoners lock the group in the fair's exhibition hall for the night; the following morning their execution will be psychically broadcast across the world.

-While awaiting their execution, Clay realizes Ray filled the bus with explosives and killed himself to prevent the flock from telepathically discovering them.
+While awaiting their execution, Clay realizes Ray filled the group's bus with explosives and killed himself to prevent the flock from telepathically discovering them.
 Jordan drives the vehicle into the inert phoners.
 Thanks to a jury-rigged cell phone patch set up by the pre-Pulse fair workers, Clay detonates the bomb, wiping out the Raggedy Man and his flock.

 The majority of the group heads into Canada, to let the approaching winter wipe out the region's unprotected and leaderless phoners.
 Clay heads south, seeking his son.
 He finds Johnny, who received a "corrupted" Pulse; he wandered away from Kashwak and seems to almost recognize his father.
 Clay decides to give Johnny another blast from the Pulse, hoping the increasingly corrupted signal will cancel itself out and reset his son's brain.
 The book ends with Clay dialing and placing the cell phone to Johnny's ear.